 I hope that I can be a valuable member of the team.

-Kurt is a management professor at the Free University of Bozen in Italy and member of the Rotary Club Goldenes Dachl in Innsbruck, Austria.
+Kurt is a management professor at the University of Innsbruck in Austria and member of the Rotary Club Goldenes Dachl in Innsbruck, Austria.
 He grew up in South Tyrol, the heart of the Alps and home to the Dolomites.
 His passions include road cycling and mountain biking in summer, and – of course! – skiing in winter.
 Both ardent cyclists, he and his wife Ruth, who is also on the Rotary Raams Polio Team, are equally happy to tackle the long and steep Alpine passes as they are to bike along the beautiful roads winding through Tuscany's vineyards - where they also enjoy sampling the local products.
 Kurt is a seven-time finisher of the legendary Ötztaler Radmarathon, a 150 mile-long course with more than 16,000 feet of climbing, and has twice participated in the Great Trial of Strength in Norway – a 340 mile-long race from Trondheim to Oslo.
 Kurt has participated in the Race Across America with the Rotary RAAMs Polio Team in 2016 and 2017.

 Ryan joins RAAM 2019 as a crew member for the fourth time (2013, 2016, 2018) and the second time with Team Rotary RAAMs Polio (2016 & 2018).
 This will be the first RAAM team he crews for where his father Randy will not be racing.
 He enjoys the culture of cycling and his favorite thing about being a part of RAAM is that the race requires everything he has in him and then some, forcing him to face his greatest weaknesses and overcome them.
 He resides in Fayetteville, AR where he helps consumer packaged goods companies grow their sales in major retailers.
 When not working, he enjoys visiting with friends, physical activity, reading a good book, and cheering on his Arkansas Razorbacks and Oklahoma City Thunder.